tompos2/rcno-reviews/README.txt

 == Changelog ==

+= 1.36.0 =
+* Prevent displaying a review shortcode inside a review post type.
+* Fixed an issue with the display of half-star reviews.

 = 1.35.0 =
 * Added filter to book metadata items to allow renaming them via code.
 * Added a new `[rcno-book-listing ids='']` shortcode .

 = 1.34.2 =
-* Patched a bug where installed extensions are sent as an object instead of array.
+* Patched a bug where installed extensions are being sent as an object instead of array.

 = 1.34.1 =
 * Patched a missing class method accessor.